Best Practices When Accepting Traffic From Upstream Providers

 - Full contact details including telephone, email and physical address

-- Business registration with executive names, titles and contacts
+- Business registration with state SoS or regulator, including executive names and titles with direct contacts

 - Website showing services offered

 - Current registration in FCC 499A Filer and Intermediate Provider databases

 Proactive Downstreams build the following provisions into their service agreements with Upstreams: